adiezsanchez/brain_tissue_nuc_segm/README.md

 <img src="./assets/pixi_banner.svg">

 If you want to use the latest in environment managers I do recommend switching to [Pixi](https://pixi.sh/latest/installation/), it will pay off in the short term.

-Type the following command and enjoy the fastest venv manager in the market:
+After installing pixi, type the following command and enjoy the fastest venv manager in the market.
+After it is done installing your virtual environment it will launch a Jupyter Server in your browser so you can interact with the pipelines.

-<code>cd brain_tissue_nuc_segm && pixi install</code>
+<code>cd brain_tissue_nuc_segm && pixi run lab</code>

 Finally, launch VS Code (or your IDE of choice) to interact with the analysis pipelines.